Engee documentation

 Details

-The distance between neighbouring array elements as a positive scalar.
+The distance between adjacent lattice elements in the form of a positive scalar.

 Dependencies

-To use this parameter, set the Specify sensor array as parameter to Array (no subarrays) or Partitioned array and the Geometry parameter to ULA or URA.
+To use this parameter, set the Specify sensor array as parameter to Array (no subarrays)`or `Partitioned array', and the Geometry parameter has the value `ULA or `URA'.

 Default value